 Committees supporting or opposing state and local ballot propositions also must file campaign statements.

-Statements also are required by political party committees or independent political committees (committees that are not affiliated with a particular candidate's campaign).
+In addition, statements are required by political party committees or independent political committees (committees that are not affiliated with a particular candidate’s campaign).

 The California Secretary of State’s Cal-Access website provides online access to the information in the statements.

 The campaign statements itemize contributions and loansfrom any individual or company to a candidate that total $100 or more during an election cycle (an election cycle is a primary election or a general election).
 For each contribution, the statements list:

 - the donor’s address

 - the donor’s occupation and employer

 - the date of the contribution

 - the amount of the contribution

 Non-monetary contributions (such as donation of office space or services) must be reported as well.

 The statements also describe what money was spent by the candidate or committee, detailing payments to campaign workers or consultants and expenditures on postage, printing, media advertising, polling surveys, office expenses, etc.